2015 Gift Guide: Best Accessories for iPhone and iPad

 - Pros: Comparatively inexpensive.
 Low distortion sound.
 Can fill a room.
 Bluetooth works with all models of iPhone, iPad and iPod touch.

 - Cons: Not as aesthetically pleasing as some other Bluetooth speakers, like the Jambox.

 The cameras on the iPhone and iPads keep getting better with each iteration, but their prime lenses (fixed lenses) can be constrictive for the avid photographer.
-Enter the olloclip 3-in-1 Lens System for the iPhone 4/4S and iPhone 5 as well as the new version, the olloclip 4-in-1 (pictured below).
-The olloclip gives you a macro lens with 10X multiplier, fisheye lens and wide-angle lens.
-(The new olloclip adds a 15X macro lens.)
+Enter the olloclip 4-in-1 Lens System for the iPhone 6 / 6S as well as the 6 Plus / 6S Plus.
+The olloclip gives you two macro lens (10x & 15x multiplier), a fisheye lens and wide-angle lens.

 - Pros: High-quality optics.
 Adds a completely new dimension to iPhone photography.

 - Cons: Covers up the flash.
 Will not work with cases.

 The Bose QuietComfort 25 Noise Cancelling Headphones is the revision of the Bose Quiet Comfort 3 headphones.
 Garnering stellar Amazon reviews, the noise canceling really works and the cans are comfortable.
 Put them on during a cross-country flight and you’ll find out why these haven’t gone out of style.

 MSRP: $299 | Lowest Price on Ben’s: $244